 - Dig even deeper into the statute of limitations in these cases

-If you have been injured or a loved one has been killed and you suspect negligence from a health care provider, I can answer your questions.
-Call Ron Miller at 800-553-8082 or get a free on-line consultation.
+If you have been injured, or a loved one has been killed, and you suspect negligence from a health care provider, call a medical malpractice attorney in Baltimore who can answer your questions and give you legal advice to help direct you.
+Call Ron Miller at 800-553-8082 or get a free online consultation.